 Disability support services

-Disability Support Services offers time management workshops that are open to all RISD students.
+Disability Support Services offers time management drop in hours and pop up events that are open to all RISD students.
 One-on-one time management coaching is available to students registered with Disability Support Services.

 Info for parents and family

 Families are a vital part of a student’s wellness support system and we value the role you'll continue to play in their health and success.
 At the same time, it's important to note that while at RISD your student will be afforded the benefits of confidential health care.
 Under Rhode Island privacy laws and federal HIPAA regulations, all student health records are confidential and cannot be discussed without clear documented permission from the student, except in serious circumstances.